RESOURCES

 7-Day Regret Processing Journal

-A structured journaling approach to process and learn from regret over one week.
+A structured journaling approach to process and learn from regret over the course of one week.

 • Daily reflection prompts